bdusell/rau/docs/composable-neural-networks.rst

     # Sequence length.
     n = 11

-    # Create a sequence of integer inputs in the range [0, 5) of length
+    # Create a batch of sequences of integer inputs in the range [0, 5) of
-    # n.
+    # length n.
 These are the "tokens" given to the transformer encoder.
     x = torch.randint(5, (B, n))

     # Use the () operator to get an output sequence of vectors.
     # The argument include_first=False tells the module that we do not
-    # want i to attempt to produce an output before reading the first
+    # want it to attempt to produce an output before reading the first
     # input.
 This is not possible for transformers, but it is for RNNs,
     # which have an initial hidden state.
 For transformers, an output
     # corresponding to an initial BOS input serves the same purpose.